abhiram-k-2223/poker-hand-classfication/README.md

     ```

 3. **Run the Jupyter notebook or script**:
-    - If using a Jupyter notebook, open `poker_hand_classification.ipynb` and run the cells sequentially.
+    - If using a Jupyter notebook, open `multiclass_classification2.ipynb` and run the cells sequentially.
     - If using a Python script, ensure all code is included in a script and run:

 4. **Output**: